GoogleCloudPlatform/software-delivery-blueprint/app-factory-template/README.md

 ### Create a new GitHub team

 -   In `teams` create a new template with the same name as the team you are creating.
 For example, to create a team called Operations, you will need to create a file named `operations.tpl` under the `config/teams-config` folder.
 Note that the names are case-insensitive.
--   Commit and push your changes to the `app-factory` repo, as specified when running the `software-delivery-app.sh` launch script.
+-   Commit and push your changes to the `app-factory` repo, as specified when running the `bootstrap.sh` launch script.
 -   Run `add-team-files` trigger in the Application factory.
 Passing the following parameters:
     -  Team name (It should be the same as the name of the file you committed in previous step.)
 -   Run the `tf-plan` trigger to verify the actions Terraform will take.